lextoumbourou/rotest/README.md

 Setup code can be performed in a constructor called `new`.
 Each test function is called on a unique instance of the test module.

+Any teardown can be performed in an optional `teardown` method.
+See [Datastore](./examples/Datastore) example.

 ## Examples

 All tests can be run in Roblox Studio using the `run_tests` command, for example: